 Modern private investigators use the latest technology and tools to make their job easier and more efficient.
 Google Maps is a great tool that private investigators can use to help plan surveillance projects, scout locations, and plot travel routes.
-Read on if you’re interested in learning how to use Google Maps to plan surveillance projects.
+Read on if you want to learn how to use Google Maps to help plan surveillance projects.

 Use Google Maps to Plan Surveillance